 Auto show season means it’s also the time when the Cars of the Year are awarded.
-Motor Trend is of course the best known, and so we took a look on Craigslist to see how some past winners are faring in 2015.
+Motor Trend is of course the best known.
+This year, the futuristic Chevy Bolt got the prize from MT as well the 2017 North American International Auto Show, and so we took a look on Craigslist to see how some past winners are faring these days.

 1985: Volkswagen GTI